Who Are Casinos Hiring?

 So take a moment and go back to my question: who do you hire?

 If you are like some people, you hire people who are like you because, after all, you like yourself.
 As self-centered as it sounds, many of us like to be around people who are like ourselves.
 If a person tells me they like to fly fish, they immediately go up several points in my book.

-On a more serious note, the labor pool has been a real hiring opportunity for quite a while.
+On a more serious note, I see today’s labor pool as a real hiring opportunity.
 With many people out of work or looking for a better career fit, this is the time to get out there and buy talent while it’s on sale.
-Not that long ago, people were making demands before they were even hired.
+A couple of years ago, people were making demands before they were even hired.
 Today, those same people are thrilled to simply have the opportunity to talk to anyone in a position to give them a job.
 Not everyone has been smacked by today’s economic difficulties, but many have.
 They are more appreciative and more willing to talk from a realistic point of view.

 But be careful!
 You need to do more than just find good talent.
 You need to find the right people for the right job.
 You need a good fit and that good fit is not always obvious.
 For example, just because a person has shown great service skills doesn’t mean they will be an amazing beverage server or, worse yet, a good guest service manager.
 Having the skills to provide great service means just one thing – they are good at service.

 So as I look at the question about who casinos hire, I’m drawn to the very critical role of selection.
 It’s about choosing the people who have the right characteristics for the job you have open.
 Sounds simple doesn’t it?
 Here’s a person who has been a beverage server for 20 years and you need a beverage server.
 It’s so easy!
 Or is it?
 Does this person have the right skills and personality traits to do the job the way you need it done in your casino?
 Just because they have done a particular job doesn’t mean it was a good fit for them and their employer.
 I do employee training on a regular basis, but I’m an introvert with low interpersonal sensitivity.
 Not exactly the first choice for facilitators.